 There are other short-term side effects of venlafaxine.
 However, this batch is much more limited, and they are hardly reported except in certain conditions.

 These Rare Short-Term Effexor Xr Side Effects Include:

 - skin rashes

 - severe muscle stiffness

-How To Deal With Short-Term Effects Of Effexor
+How To Deal With Short-Term Effexor Side Effects

-Before a medical professional prescribes venlafaxine, they will inform the patient of the potential common and rare side effects.
-Consequently, it is also prudent to provide ways to deal with some of these adverse effects so that the patient can continue taking the drug.
+Before a doctor prescribes the drug, they will provide the patient with information on the potential common and rare adverse reactions.
+Consequently, it is also prudent to provide ways to deal with some of these negative effects so that the patient can continue taking the drug in their treatment.

-Drowsiness can be a particularly disconcerting venlafaxine side effect.
-The same can be said of the resultant Effexor insomnia and fatigue.
-This is because it usually happens at the start of taking the drug when the person doesn’t know what exactly to expect from the drug.
+Drowsiness can be a particularly troublesome adverse reaction.
+The same can be said of the resultant insomnia and fatigue.
+This is because it usually happens at the start of taking the drug when the person doesn’t know what exactly to expect from it.

 - decreased sex drive

 - suicidal thoughts